icinganalysis/icinganalysis.github.io/content/naca icing publications database.md

 207. Lewis, William, and Perkins, Porter J.: A Flight Evaluation and Analysis of the Effect of Icing Conditions on the PG-2 Airship.
 NACA-TN-4220, 1958.
 208. Perkins, Porter J.: Icing Frequencies Experienced During Climb and Descent by Fighter-Interceptor Aircraft.
 NACA-TN-4314, 1958.
 209. Perkins, Porter J.: Summary of Statistical Icing Cloud Data Measured Over United States and North Atlantic, Pacific, and Arctic Ocean During Routine Aircraft Operations.
 NASA Memo 1-19-59E, 1959.
 210. Gray, Vernon H.: Prediction of Aerodynamic Penalties Caused by Ice Formations on Various Airfoils.
 NASA-TM-D-2166, 1964.
+I could not find a download for this on the nrts, it is available at [archive.org](https://archive.org/details/nasa_techdoc_19810068590).

 The four publications that I could not find copies of are: